liyingrenjie/JRun/README.md

 JRun
 ====

-I hope we can just run in the area ofSoftware Engineering;
+I hope we can just run in the area of Software Engineering;